portk/BeatSaberChzzkChatPlugin/README.md

 ## Not Completed
 ### to do list
-- need to refresh left panel when data changed
-- make floating UI and chat show here
+- make floating UI and chat show here -> hold
 - make requested song log data
-- select song when accept request
+- select song when accept request -> can refresh song list. have to make select song.
 - imoji parsing
 - chzzk api is generated so need connect here
 - and something more...